jdbcode/tutorial-test/index.md

 ```

 4\.
 Set the drawing tools widget to listen for geometry drawing and editing
-events and respond with a function to chart the NDVI time series for the
+events and respond with the `chartNdviTimeSeries` function.
-newly drawn or edited region.
-The charting function has not
-been defined yet, but its name can be provided as `chartNdviTimeSeries`.

 Note that `ui.util.debounce` wraps the `chartNdviTimeSeries` function to
 reduce the frequency of it being invoked while drawing and editing a